You are currently on Hearing Direct AU

 Speak to a member of our team today

-This entry was posted on 8th October 2018 by Gary.
+This entry was posted on 8th October 2018 by Joan McKechnie.

 Unblock your ears with our top tips.
 Having blocked ears is not only an uncomfortable feeling but can also lead to further complications for the ear canal, middle and inner ear.
-This problem should not be underestimated and proper action should be taken in order to unblock the ear.
+Don't underestimate this problem and take proper action in order to unblock your ear.

 In this guide, we explain how to unblock ears at home safely, and advise when you need to visit a medical professional.

-The usual cause of the blockage is earwax buildup and infections which can lead to obstruction, growths, vertigo, and in many cases temporary or permanent hearing loss.
+Usually the cause of blockages is earwax buildup and infections.
+These can lead to obstruction, growths, vertigo, and in many cases temporary or permanent hearing loss.

 If unsure as to the cause, it is best to turn to a specialist for a suitable treatment or advice.